DunwichType/Padyakke_Libre/README.md

 Padyakke is a typeface developed by James Puckett of Dunwich Type Founders.
 Padyakke is a Kannada typeface intended to pair with BioRhyme by Aoife Mooney (https://github.com/aoifemooney/makingbiorhyme).
 The extra light extended font currently being developed is intended for use in presentations.

+The TrueType Padyakke font is manually hinted.
+It was hinted with Glyphs, so hints are in the source file.

 Padyakke contains data from BioRhyme by Aoife Mooney.
 BioRhyme can be found at: https://github.com/aoifemooney/makingbiorhyme

 Padyakke contains data from Hind Mysuru by Indian Type Foundry.
 Hind Mysuru can be found at: https://github.com/itfoundry/hind-mysuru